 ST. PETERSBURG, Fla.
-(AP) -- The sliding Tampa Bay Rays couldn't recover from an early eight-run deficit.
+(AP) -- The Tampa Bay Rays ended a tough season at Tropicana Field with another loss.